Friday, November 11, 2016

 Dill pickle slices (optional)

-Cut roast into 3 pieces and generously season with salt and pepper.
+Pat roast dry with paper towels and generously season with salt and pepper.

-In a Dutch oven or large skillet that is fitted with a lid, heat oil over medium heat.
+In a Dutch oven or large skillet that is fitted with a lid, heat oil over medium-high heat.

-Brown meat very well on all sides and then remove and place on a platter.
+Brown meat very well on both sides and then remove and place on a platter.

-Add onion slices to pan and sauté for 5 minutes, until golden.
+Lower heat to medium, add onion to pan and sauté for 5 minutes, until golden.

-Return the meat to the pan, cover and place in a 300 degree F oven for 3 to 3 ½ hours.
+Return the meat to the pan, cover and place in a 325 degree F oven for 3 hours.

-When roast is done, shred with two fork and mix in with the gravy.
+When roast is done, shred with two forks.

 To Assemble